 - File I/O, can use mmap, supports PAK files

 - Image loading

 - Tile maps with material masks

-- Animations such as fade, rotate, scale, move etc. all with built-in support for easing curves
+- Animations such as fade, rotate, scale, move etc. with easing curves

 - Timers – realtime, fixed step and a scoped timer for quick performance profiling

 - SQLite wrapper (for keeping game stats, highscores etc)

 It still uses OpenGL 1.2 but that’s good enough for now.
 I’m just blasting sprites on the screen.
 I’m looking forward to using shaders but right now I feel it would be too much new stuff at once.